jonpither/lein-pallet-fuz/README.md

 # lein-pallet-dep

-A Leiningen plugin to do many wonderful things.
+A Leiningen plugin for deploying ring applications to the cloud via pulling from a private github repo.
+You configure it via your project.clj.
+Tested with EC2 and an Ubuntu instance.

 ## Usage

-FIXME: Use this for user-level plugins:

-Put `[lein-pallet-dep "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install lein-pallet-dep 0.1.0-SNAPSHOT`.

-FIXME: Use this for project-level plugins:

-Put `[lein-pallet-dep "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.
+Put `[lein-pallet-fuz "0.1.0]` into the `:plugins` vector of your project.clj.

-FIXME: and add an example usage that actually makes sense:

-    $ lein pallet-dep
+    $ lein pallet-fuz

+Consult the sample project file here.
+You'll need to setup github as to authorise using the ssh keypair you want to use.
+Github has the 'deployment key' feature exactly for this purpose.

+## Limitations

+This plugin is quite simple so if you want to do more with Pallet then you should probably just rip this code and do whatever.
+It could be possible to make this plugin extensible but for the moment I'm wary of maintaining a layer on top of pallet.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 @jonpither

-Distributed under the Eclipse Public License, the same as Clojure.
+Do whatever you want with it